CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

 Let's Encrypt only issues certificates for publically resolvable domain names, so make sure that you have configured DNS appropriately before this point, and that Nginx is already running.

 .. code-block:: shell
-    # Install snap
-    sudo dnf install snapd
-    sudo systemctl enable --now snapd.socket
-    sudo ln -s /var/lib/snapd/snap /snap

-    # Either log out and back in or restart to update snap's paths

     # Install certbot
-    sudo snap install --classic certbot
+    sudo dnf install certbot python3-certbot-nginx
-    sudo ln -s /snap/bin/certbot /usr/bin/certbot

     # Run certbot and follow the prompts to generate the certificates
     sudo certbot certonly --nginx

-For more detailed instructions, please refer to the `Certbot documentation <https://certbot.eff.org/instructions?ws=nginx&os=snap>`_.

 .. note::

-    Certbot can also be installed from the EPEL repositories with `dnf`.
-However, these packages are much older, particularly in older AlmaLinux releases.
-The officially recommended installation method is via `snap`.
+    For simplicity we have provided instructions for installing Certbot from the EPEL repositories with ``dnf``.
+However, these packages are far behind the latest version, particularly in older AlmaLinux releases.
+The `official instructions <https://certbot.eff.org/instructions?ws=nginx&os=snap>`_ recommend installation via ``snap``.

 Once you have obtained the certificates, edit the Nginx configuration.
 A :ref:`sample configuration file<example_nginx>` is provided in the configuration section.
 Adjust the paths to the certificate and the certificate key.